gcohen1928/Quick-Comps/README.md

   <h3 align="center">Welcome to Quick Comps!</h3>

   <p align="center">
-    Our beta is now live!
-Click the link below to get free access to our tool.
+    Our beta is closed!
+We're developing more, so come back later and click the link to access our tool when its open again!.
     <br />
     <br />
     <br />